zpollock/adventofcode2024/README.md

 ## Welcome Y'all! 🎁

-This repository is my personal repo for tackling the daily challenges of [Advent of Code](https://adventofcode.com/2024)
+This is my personal repo for tackling the daily challenges of [Advent of Code](https://adventofcode.com/2024)

 ### 🌟 What's This All About?